A crowd of protesters stand outside a modern building holding signs, including one that reads “STOP THE WAR.”.

 One of many anti-war signs outside the SoMa Federal Building on Saturday.
 Photo by Sarah Hopkins.

-Nina Vishwakarma, a San Francisco resident, said she was particularly shaken by reports of the bombing of the girls’ school.
 “We’re tired of U.S. intervention in the Middle East, and of Israel’s action in the Middle East,” she said.
 “We don’t want manufactured consent for this war.
 The narrative seems to always be about protecting the rights of girls, but today it was a girls’ school that was bombed.”

 President Donald Trump announced Saturday afternoon that Iran’s Supreme Leader Ayatollah Ali Khamenei had been killed.

-The strikes occurred shortly after renewed U.S.-Iran nuclear talks, during which Trump pressured Tehran to limit its nuclear program as he deployed additional warships to the region.
 Iran’s government has faced mounting civil unrest in recent weeks, with economic protests evolving into broader anti-government demonstrations.
 The Iranian government reportedly killed thousands in cracking down on the protests.

-“I don’t support bombing countries for whatever Trump is looking for — oil or power in the Middle East,” said Fern, a student at San Francisco State who declined to provide her last name.
+“I don’t support bombing countries for whatever Trump is looking for — oil or power in the Middle East,” said Fern, a student at San Francisco State University who declined to provide her last name.
 “My best friend has family in Iran, and I’m terrified for her.”

 The “No War on Iran” event featured speakers from the Palestinian Youth Movement, who led the crowd with chants condemning the joint U.S.-Israeli operation as a war crime.
 By 4 p.m., the crowd of approximately 300 demonstrators had scattered across Seventh Street, between Stevenson and Mission Streets, with many carrying signs calling for peace and respect for human rights.